RahulKumar-98/MSAzure-activedirectory/README.md

 </p>
 <p>
 Once open, click the top left blank page icon to create a new script.
-Hit Ctrl + S , to save the file onto the desktop, we will name this file "create-users".
+Hit Ctrl + S to save the file onto the desktop.
+We will name this file "create-users".
 </p>
 <br />
 <p>